 Any capital gain arising from the sale of a shareholding is partially exempt from corporate tax.
-Consequently, whilst 95% of the capital gain realised is exempt, only 5% of the same will be subject to the ordinary IRES tax rate at 27.50% (such partial taxation, indeed, means the application of a 1.375% rate on the full capital gain.
-Starting from 2017, the IRES rate will be reduced to 24% and the actual tax rate applied to the capital gain will be 1.2%).
-The above (partial) exemption is available provided that:
+Consequently, whilst 95% of the capital gain realised is exempt, only 5% of the same will be subject to the ordinary IRES tax rate at 24% (such partial taxation, indeed, means the application of a 1.2% rate on the full capital gain).
+This (partial) exemption is available provided that:

-- a) the shareholding has been held for at least 12 months; - b) the shareholding has been recorded as a financial asset in the seller's first balance sheet after its acquisition; - c) the participated company does not reside in a Tax Haven Country; and - d) the company carries on a real commercial activity.
+- a) the shareholding has been held for at least12 months; - b) the shareholding has been reported as a financial asset in the seller's first balance sheet subsequent to its acquisition; - c) the participated company does not reside in a Tax Haven Country; and - d) the company carries on a real commercial activity.